About us

 With 50% of treated patients left with inadequate pain relief or side effects from the treatment, there is a huge unmet clinical need for novel drugs that can increase the level and duration of pain relief without causing systemic side effects.

-Based on the current standards, the novel combination of SYN321 with demonstrated favorable safety profile in preclinical trials is well-positioned as a second-line treatment for OA.
+Based on the current standards, SYN321 with demonstrated favorable safety profile, extended release of diclofenac and decrease of inflammatory response in preclinical trials is well-positioned as a preferred second line treatment for OA.

 Current treatment steps